Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: A Hamiltonian moving a part of the zero section to

 \begin{proof} This follows by construction.
-In particular the statement about the primitive follows by the fact that the red part not on the zero-section stays out of the dashed ellipse in Figure~\ref{fig:Rotationqp2}, and thus the signed symplectic area below the curve as it swings back to $K_1$ goes to $-\infty$ as $c\to\infty$.
-Note in particular that the primitive is a constant depending on $c$ on the non-compact part coinciding with the fiber. \end{proof}
+In particular, the statement about the primitive follows from the fact that the part of the red curve away from the zero section stays out of the dashed ellipse in Figure~\ref{fig:Rotationqp2}, and thus the signed symplectic area below the curve, as it returns to $K_1$, goes to $-\infty$ as $c\to\infty$.
+Note in particular that on the non-compact part, which stays inside the fiber, the primitive is a constant that depends on $c$. \end{proof}

 We now have all the pieces for proving the following proposition.